star-anisa/GardenLab/README.md

 ## Name
-Garden web-app.
+GardenLab.

 ## Description
-Gives users information on how to optimise their garden/gardening.
+Gives users information on how to optimise their garden
-- weather alerts.
+- Virtual garden planner
-- best area to plant certain plant, ie shaded area, beside compatable plant.
+- Plant identification tool
-- plant monitoring recommendations, is it diseased, should you move.
+- Plant welfare assessment tool

 ## Badges
 On some READMEs, you may see small images that convey metadata, such as whether or not all the tests are passing for the project.
 You can use Shields to add some to your README.
 Many services also have instructions for adding a badge.